 At the end of the day, no conversions mean no business.

 That’s why now is the time to step up your conversion game.
-We’ve compiled these web design ideas and best practices after working with hundreds of companies across all kinds of niches and industries.
+We’ve compiled these web design ideas and best practices after working with hundreds of companies and web designers across all kinds of niches and industries.

 Improve your conversion rate using these fool-proof web design ideas that will have customers coming back for more.